radiradev/dune-near-to-far/README.md

 ## Transformer
 A generative transformer now is working very well mapping between ND and FD reco.

+### To do for transformer
+- [ ] - Look at wrongly identified events, i.e events where the true FD reco does not match the truth and how does this affect the transformer when the event is sampled repeadetly.
+ - [ ] - Force the transformer to predict FD reco deterministically, i.e force the temperature to 0.

 ## Variables
 | Far Detector                | CVN scores           | Near Detector        | ND Reco            | Global          |
 |-----------------------------|----------------------|----------------------|--------------------|-----------------|